-Policy Against Discrimination, Harassment, Sexual Violence, Relationship Violence and Retaliation As a Christian institution of higher learning supporting the mission and embodying the faith heritage of the Evangelical Covenant Church, North Park desires to have a campus community "which truly values people and is characterized by integrity, diversity, collegiality, fairness, compassion and joyful living".
+Policy Against Discrimination, Harassment, Sexual Misconduct, Relationship Violence, and Retaliation the faith heritage of the Evangelical Covenant Church, North Park desires to have a campus community "which truly values people and is characterized by integrity, diversity, collegiality, fairness, compassion and joyful living".
 North Park is committed to providing and maintaining a welcoming environment, and will not tolerate discrimination, harassment, retaliation, sexual violence, dating violence, domestic violence, stalking or any form of intimidation (collectively "Prohibited Conduct") by any person in any form directed against students, faculty, staff or visitor of the institution.
 The institution will take prompt and appropriate action when complaints of Prohibited Conduct are received.
 If the complaint is substantiated, sanctions will be levied against the perpetrator, including appropriate disciplinary action up to dismissal.